 Jill Smith is the Instructional Technology Librarian.
 Prior to starting at Georgetown, Jill was Research and Instructional Technology Librarian at The University of Maryland Francis King Carey School of Law, where she also taught Introduction to Legal Research and Advanced Legal Research.
 Prior to beginning her library career, Jill spent two years as a legal index editor at BNA and 12 years working in executive relationship management with the NASDAQ Stock Market and in corporate communications for NASDAQ-listed companies.

 Jill is a graduate of the University of Maine School of Law and the University of Maryland's iSchool.
-She is a current member of the Reviews Committee for Library Quarterly.
+She is a member of the CALI board of directors and a member of the Reviews Committee for Library Quarterly.
 In the 2011-12 editorial year, she was editor of the Law Librarians' Society of Washington, D.C. publication Law Library Lights, which won AALL's "Best Newsletter" award in 2013 for issue 55.3.
 She is a member of the New Hampshire State Bar.

 Publication List (2000–Present)

 Contributions to Law Reviews and Other Scholarly Journals